pushpankar/anki-deck-builder/README.md

 Anki deck builder is an app for avid readers.
-It extracts difficult words from a book and adds it to your anki with its definition.
+It extracts difficult words from a book, lets you select the words you don't know and it programmatically adds those words to your anki with its definition.

 ## How to use
 1. Download the app jar from https://github.com/pushpankar/anki-deck-builder/releases/download/v0.1/anki-bot.jar